heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *3808981210 BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
+The largest is pursued by a flock of smaller, faster planetoids.
+It turns,

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->